Patient Portals for Mental and Behavioral Health

 Psychiatric medication management

 Allows mental health patients to receive prescriptions and request refills directly via the portal.
+Medication names and dose forms can be displayed using RxNorm for clarity and consistency across connected systems.
 Mobile portals can also send automatic notifications to remind patients to take their medications and enable them to confirm intake or report a missed dosage.

 Payment management

 Provides access to insurance information, including explanations of benefits and mental health service coverage (for therapy sessions, psychiatric consultations, and medications).
+If service-line details are shown, billed services can include their CPT descriptors for transparency.
 Additionally, the portal enables patients to view and pay their medical bills online using credit cards, bank transfers, Apple Pay, Google Pay, and more.

 Valuable Integrations for a Mental Health Portal